 Where else do you like to infuse lavender’s floral flavor?
 In a simple syrup?
 Fig jam?
 Share your love for lavender in the comments below!
 And don’t forget to give this recipe a five-star rating if you enjoyed it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on September 15, 2008.
-Last updated: November 8, 2020 at 13:02 pm.
+Last updated April 3, 2020.
 With additional writing and editing by Fanny Slater and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.